- Basechain was formerly known as PlasmaChain. Read the official announcement.

-TL;DR: Loom PlasmaChain now has the ability to verify and accept transactions signed by native Ethereum wallets — offering the most seamless user experience possible for Layer 2 dapp scaling.
-If you are curious about why this unique set of features are only possible on PlasmaChain — and why it is beneficial for both developers, and users — keep reading 😉
+TL;DR: Loom Network’s Basechain now has the ability to verify and accept transactions signed by native Ethereum wallets — offering the most seamless user experience possible for dapp scaling.
+If you are curious about why this unique set of features are only possible on Basechain — and why it is beneficial for both developers, and users — keep reading 😉

-On March 31st, 2019 — PlasmaChain validators voted in favor of its first decentralized hard fork.
+On March 31st, 2019 — Basechain validators voted in favor of its first decentralized hard fork.

 If you are new here, you might be asking yourself…

-PlasmaChain is a Layer 2 hub that can bridge multiple sidechains to Ethereum mainnet — which allows for faster and cheaper transactions and a greatly improved UX for dapps that need quick confirmation times.
+Basechain is a production-ready, multichain interop platform that allows for faster and cheaper transactions and a greatly improved UX for dapps that need quick confirmation times.

 This is not mere conjecture either — it has been live and in production since late 2018.

 Basechain uses Delegated Proof of Stake (DPoS) for consensus — which means it’s ideal for dapps with a user-facing component that require fast confirmations, while also maintaining a reasonable level of decentralization.

 And since tokens are transferable to and from Layer 1 — it makes it the perfect complement to Ethereum.

 Dapps can issue their tokens on Ethereum — and move the more complex user-facing components to Layer 2.